 The fact is, you, me, and everyone on the planet are almost certainly wrong about… well, pretty much everything.
 And we can never be 100% sure we’re right about anything.

 We can only learn from our observations and hopefully be a little less wrong.

-I see this ability to be wrong as so central to living a good life that I dedicate a whole course to it in The Subtle Art School.
-The Challenge Your Own Beliefs Course will help you question everything you believe so you can hold your beliefs more lightly and don’t keep making the same mistakes in life.
+I see this ability to be wrong as so central to living a good life that I dedicate a whole course to it in the Mark Manson Premium Subscription.
+The Challenging Beliefs Course will help you question everything you believe so you can hold your beliefs more lightly and don’t keep making the same mistakes in life.
 You’re welcome.